 I expected to have cherished, healing days with Dad after Mom passed, days where we would process this lost together.
 We had but a few moments before Covid-19 separated us.

 So, at Dad’s request, we began to look through photographs.
 70 years of pictures.

 We deliver bags of photographs to Dad’s ALF where a masked employee takes the bag at the front door and delivers it to Dad.
 He sorts and tosses and makes new piles for us to pick up a few days later.
-I keep what I want and then fill envelopes with pictures to mail to friends and family.
+I keep what I want and then fill envelopes with photographs to mail to friends and family.

 While I’m looking at all these photographs…this is where I’m processing the loss of my mother.

 It started backward.
 Seeing pictures of Mom from the past 10 years – the years I was her caretaker – mainly I felt gratitude that she is no longer in that body.
 It was curled and fragmented, unaccommodating, and unsupportive.
 It was not her friend anymore.

 As I moved further back in time, I was reminded of her healthier days.
 Her busy days as a teacher, prayer group leader, lector, writer, counselor to so many, and then a grandmother.
 These were my junior high school days and beyond.

 When I opened the cedar chest where Mom kept her pre-marriage days memorabilia, I was transported back 70 years.
 And I was captivated.

 From what I can determine, Mom is 16-18 here, it’s 1938-39.
 Such a bright smile, so cute and carefree.